-Yes, it is a lot of work to create multiple landing pages, but what if you have high impressions and clicks with a poor CTR and low conversion rate?
+Yes, it is a lot of work to create multiple landing pages, but what if you have high impressions with a poor CTR and low conversion rate?
 It’s probably a landing page issue.
-You won’t be able to see landing page issues at first, which is why it’s so important to consider at least two landing page options when starting a PPC campaign.
+You won’t be able to see landing page issues at first, which is why it’s so important to consider two landing page options when starting a PPC campaign.

 Within some platforms, you can test different forms natively in the ad manager.
 For example, Facebook allows you to set up tests with “A” having a landing page and “B” using the lead form or an in-app store link (depending on whether you are running lead generation or transactional campaigns).
 This makes it easy to see what kind of experience your customers are looking for and are most comfortable with.

 Always Consider Mobile Users

 In many cases, online buyers are looking to make purchase decisions quickly on their mobile phones.
 If you have a landing page with a poor mobile experience, you likely won’t be able to make a sale due to friction points.
 You can change up your landing pages to identify these friction points such as a form that is too long or a landing page with a better call-to-action button.

 One thing to remember with landing page testing is that you should only test one variable at a time.
 For example, if you’re going to test call-to-action buttons, then you should only change the CTA text on your “A” and “B” pages.

 Overall, split testing your digital marketing ads will add value and insight to your campaigns that you would otherwise not have.
 You will ultimately learn more about your audience by seeing what works best and which ads they are responding to the most.
 To learn more about split testing or how Levy Online can implement helpful strategies when it comes to your paid online advertising, contact our team today!